Epidiah/star-something-probably/character creation.md

 ### Foolhardy
 - [x] Idle Hands: Start here.
 A recovery from here grants you a Foresight Token.
-- [ ] Boneheaded I: If you landed on this after a roll that uses the Expertise die, go to Boneheaded II instead.
+- [ ] Boneheaded I: If you landed on this while the Course is an Expertise die, go to Boneheaded II instead.
-- [ ] Fortune Favors: Gain a Fortune Token.
+- [ ] Fortune Favors: Gain a Luck Token.
-- [ ] Boneheaded II: If you landed on this after a roll that uses the Thriving die, go to Bonedheaded III instead, even if you just came here directly from Boneheaded I.
+- [ ] Boneheaded II: If you landed on this while the Course in a Thriving die, go to Bonedheaded III instead.
 - [ ] Unbelieveable: Gain a Luck Token.
-- [ ] Boneheaded III: After you choose which die to set in the Course, reroll it and set the course to that new value.
+- [ ] Boneheaded III: Whenever you choose which die to set in the Course, you must reroll it and set the course to that new value.
 - [ ] Doomed: You get a single syllable utterance before your ultimate demise.
 For the next 3 sessions, each of your companions can recover once per session just by sweetly reminiscing about how you used to cheer them up.

+*Note:* Make some Destinies that end in Dooms that have characters narrowly escape and retire.

+*Also Note:* Make threats that alter your Dooms when you face them!